 These three properties together constitute provability.
 Current hardware wallets satisfy the first property in practice but not the second or the third.

-This construction turns the claim “this key is only on hardware” from an assertion into a verifiable statement.
+Each path turns the claim “this key is only on hardware” from an assertion into a verifiable statement, with the choice of path determined by which trust dependency (CPU manufacturer, multi-device protocol, or ZK tooling maturity) is acceptable.

 Discussion